ABOUT ORBIS WORLD GLOBES AND EARTHBALLS

 Orbis produced and installed an 8 foot diameter internally illuminated globe in the atrium of the Heartland Worship Center in Paducah, KY.

 2016 Orbis created a 11.5 foot (3.5m) diameter custom globe featuring the NASA Black Marble imagery of the Earth at night w/ photoluminescence city lights.

 Orbis produced and installed a 6 foot diameter internally illuminated globe in the new Fort Campbell High School in Fort Campbell, KY.

 Orbis designed and built a custom 5 foot diameter revolving globe with an external semi-meridian for the Wahl Global Headquarters Museum in Sterling, IL.

-Orbis is currently producing a 6 foot diameter, internally illuminated revolving globe for Esprix Technologies in Sarasota, FL.
+Orbis produced a 6 foot diameter, internally illuminated revolving globe for Esprix Technologies in Sarasota, FL.

 On 26 October, Pope Francis held a video conference with the six orbiting astronauts aboard the International Space Station.
 Throughout this historical event, the orbiting ISS EarthBall was prominently displayed for the Pope and the world to appreciate.

 2018 Orbis created a 3.5 meter (11.5 ‘) diameter custom “Black Marble” globe for the 73rd session of the United Nations General Assembly in New York City.
 This giant globe, featuring the city lights of the world, was displayed outdoors on the 4th floor dining room patio of the UN building overlooking the East River.